mongoid/mongoid-scroll/README.md

 end
 ```

-`saved_iterator.current_cursor` can be used to loop over the same records again.
+Use `saved_iterator.current_cursor` to loop over the same records again.

 The iteration finishes when no more records are available.
 You can also finish iterating over the remaining records by omitting the query limit.